sgodbillon/reactivemongo-demo-app/README.md

-# MongoDB with MongoAsync : a Sample App
+# MongoDB with ReactiveMongo : a Sample App

 This is a sample app to show in a few lines of code how MongoDB can be used to build a simple (yet full featured) web application.

 This example use the following:
 * MongoDB (*yeah, no kidding*)
-* MongoAsync, a non-blocking and asynchronous Scala driver for MongoDB
+* ReactiveMongo, a non-blocking and asynchronous Scala driver for MongoDB
 * Play 2.1 as a web framework
-* Play MongoAsync module
+* Play ReactiveMongo module

 This application manages articles.
 An article has a title, a text content and a publisher.
 The articles can be updated and sorted by title, publisher, creation/update date, etc. One or more attachments can be uploaded and bound to an article (like an image, a pdf, an archive...).
 All the classic CRUD operations are implemented.